Anterior Maxillary Distraction for a cleft lip palate patient

 Before and after image of anterior maxillary distraction done for a patient at Richardsons dental and craniofacial hospital, India

 All the pre-surgical workup was done.
-We took a CBCT scan in our centre and determined the amount of the distraction or forward movement of the maxilla would be needed.
+We took a CBCT scan in our center and determined the amount of the distraction or forward movement of the maxilla would be needed.
 A prefabricated screw device was fitted in the patient’s mouth preoperatively, this device also known as the distractor is custom made for every patient undergoing this procedure.
 The procedure was done under general anaesthesia, the upper jaw was cute or osteotomized mobilized and suspended by the screw device.
 The procedure took around 1 hour after which the patient was shifted to recovery.
 After a resting period of 5 days, the device was activated by giving turns on the screw using a customized key.
-These turns caused the cut and mobilised segments of the upper jaw to move away from each other, this was done for another few days, till the desired amount of movement and position of upper jaw wasn’t achieved.
+These turns caused the cut and mobilized segments of the upper jaw to move away from each other, this was done for another few days, till the desired amount of movement and position of the upper jaw wasn’t achieved.
 This procedure doesn’t require any anaesthesia, as it is almost painless and performed in less than a minute, twice a day.
 The patient is very comfortable.
 After the desired position has been achieved, the gap is filled with a material compatible with oral tissues and the patient is discharged only yo return after one month for follow up.
 The new bone takes around 4 weeks to form.
 Anterior maxillary distraction is a relatively simple procedure and a boon for patients with a retruded upper jaw.
 In just a week’s time, the whole profile is changed.

 Here at Richardsons dental and craniofacial hospital, we commonly undertake this procedure and have got good results for the same.
-Cleft patients have a number of procedures that need to be performed before they fit into the society’s standards of normalcy.
+Cleft patients have a number of procedures that need to be performed before they fit into society’s standards of normalcy.
 Anterior maxillary distraction is one of those.